The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 list of string

-Path to a file containing the SQL statements to execute when Hibernate ORM starts.
+Paths to files containing the SQL statements to execute when Hibernate ORM starts.

-The file is retrieved from the classpath resources, so it must be located in the resources directory (e.g. src/main/resources).
+The files are retrieved from the classpath resources, so they must be located in the resources directory (e.g. src/main/resources).

 The default value for this setting differs depending on the Quarkus launch mode: